 Students in this course will walk in the footsteps of Newton and Leibnitz.

 An interactive course framework combines with the exciting online course delivery to make calculus an adventure.
-The course includes a study of limits, continuity, differentiation, and integration of algebraic, trigonometric, and transcendental functions; the applications of derivatives and integrals; infinite series; parametric equations; and polar equations.
+The course includes a study of limits, continuity, differentiation, and integration of algebraic, trigonometric, and transcendental functions, and the applications of derivatives and integrals.

 An Advanced Placement (AP) course in calculus consists of a full high school year of work that is comparable to calculus courses in colleges and universities.
 It is expected that students who take an AP course in calculus will seek college credit, college placement, or both, from institutions of higher learning.